doctorray117/minecraft-ondemand/README.md

 Ensure that a domain name you own is set up in Route 53.
 Add an A record with a 30 second TTL with a unique name that you will use to connect to your minecraft server.
 Something like minecraft.example.com, or more complex if desired, as every time anyone _in the world_ performs a DNS lookup on this name, your Minecraft server will launch.

 ## IAM Route53 Policy
 This policy gives permission to our ECS task to update the A record associated with our minecraft server.
 Retrieve the hosted zone identifier from Route53 and place it in the Resource line within this policy.
+Call it `route53.rw.yourdomainname`.
 Note: This will give your container access to change _all_ records within the hosted zone, and this may not be desirable if you're using this domain for anything else outside of this purpose.
 If you'd like to increase security, you can create a subdomain of the main domain for this purpose.
 This is an advanced use case and the setup is described pretty well within [Delegate Zone Setup].
 ```json
 {